-It is recognised that the vast majority of adults who work with children act professionally and aim to provide a safe and supporting environment which secures the well-being and very best outcomes for children in their care.
-Achieving these aims is not always straightforward, as much relies on child and staff interactions where tensions and misunderstandings can occur.
-This document aims to reduce the risk of these.
+It is recognised that the vast majority of adults who work with children act professionally and aim to provide a safe and supporting environment which secures the well-being and very best outcomes for children in their care

 Unacceptable behaviour by adults in this school will not be tolerated and, where appropriate, legal or disciplinary action is likely to follow such behaviour.
 Once adopted, this document may be referred to in any disciplinary proceedings following unacceptable actions by staff or other adults.